oddbird/oddleventy/content/blog/2022/100-percent-test-coverage.md

 There are also cons to 100% test coverage:

 One thing that 100% test coverage can lead to is an unwillingness to make big refactors that you know will impact your test suite.
-There’s also the issue of it affecting how you write your code in the first place, to make it less arduous to test in the first place.
+It also might impact how you write your code in the first place -- for example, trying to write code that will be less arduous to test.

 With unit tests, mocking leads to fragile tests that may not accurately represent your codebase.
-I personally hate the process of mocking a complicated piece of code, which I doubt is a unique experience, and it is often difficult to find documentation and examples for your exact esoteric piece of code.
+I personally hate the process of mocking a complicated piece of code, and it is often difficult to find documentation and examples for your exact esoteric piece of code.
 You’ll often need to mock to cover all aspects of the codebase, so it’s a big problem for higher test coverage.

 Relatedly, having 100% test coverage can lead to misplaced confidence in your test suite.
-If you are relying on unit tests and implementation tests solely to check your codebase things can easily be missed.
+If you are relying on unit tests and implementation tests solely to check your codebase, things can easily be missed.
 Changes to the visual presentation that could be caught by regression tests are often missed in big refactors when relying solely on unit tests, for example.
 Implementation tests can give false confidence about things that they cover; end to end tests may